Ladvien/ladvien.github.io/_posts/misc/2016-09-8-c#-refactoring.md

 2. After the user discovers the device sought, then a user input would start a the asynchronous creation of a BluetoothLEDevice using the ID found from the AdvertisementWatcher.
 3. Here's where it gets hackish: If the device is successful in connecting, then there is no event--rather, a callback timer should be started with enough time for the BluetoothLEDevice to connect and enumerate.
 4. When the timer callback fires then, using the new var device = await BluetoothLEDevice.FromBluetoothAddressAsync(ID).
 5. After the wait, the services variable should have all of the services found on the BluetoothLEDevice.
-At this point, all the services on the remote device should be enumerated--and var services = device.GattServices may be started.
+At this point, all the services on the remote device should be enumerated--and var services = device.GattServices, which includes enumerating services and characteristics.

-6.
+What the API actually expects is the user will connect to the device using Windows built-in Bluetooth support.
+This API seems poorly thought out and unfortunate.
+Even Apple, with all of their "developer guidance", doesn't tie the developers' hands when searching and connecting to BluetoothLE devices.
+Of course, CoreBluetooth was developed early in BluetoothLE's lifecycle, so maybe that's before API developers knew better than turn too much power over to code-consumers?
+Who knows!
+But I've strong feelings on the matter, given it took me so much time to figure out Microsoft's intentions.

 The BluetoothLEScanningMode needs to be set to Active to get a lot of the advertised information.